enigma-137/enigma-137/README.md

 ---

 ##  About Me
+-  Software engineer
 -  Currently learning **ML, AI, and DS**
 -  Building **NuWell** – a wellbeing app for nutrition & health
--  🖋️ I write about **AI x Blockchain** applications when I am bored,
--   Most times, I just build things
+-  I just like to build things

 ---